davidekete/remix-ide/docs/locations.md

 The last plugin in the list will gain the focus.

 When you use the activate list, all other plugins that a user had loaded will be deactivated.
-This does not apply to the file explorer, the plugin manager, and the settings modules because these are never deactivated.
+This does not apply to the File Explorer, the plugin manager, and the settings modules because these are never deactivated.

 ```text
 https://remix.ethereum.org/?#activate=solidity,solidityUnitTesting,defiexplorer